jesse-gray/jggames/README.md

-# phpwebapp
+# watsonmvc

-This is a PHP MVC web application
+This is a PHP MVC framework
-This application is a eccomerce store with a user forum

-A login is required for accesing the forum

-An admin account is required for user or product editing

 # Initial set up